edimitchel/edimitchel/README.md

 # Welcome on my Github profile

 > I'm a Vue enthusiast developer who uses React at work.
 Hope that Vue 3 will gain the upper hand over React technical strength.
-> I'm married to my wonderful wife, father of one daughter, we are christians and are believing in **God's grace throught Jesus, his Son**.
+> I'm married to my wonderful wife, father of one daughter and one son, we are christians and are believing in **God's grace throught Jesus, his Son**.

 ## Contributions